nono/cozy-desktop-experiments/RFC/README.md

 applies the changes you make to them on other synchronized devices and on [your online Cozy](https://github.com/cozy/cozy-stack).

-The current version of code kinds of work, but it has accumulated lot of technical debt, and it will be very hard to go to the next level of reliability and to feature like selective synchronization (aka "I want to synchronize this directory but not this one").
+The current version of code kinds of work, but it has accumulated lot of edge cases, and specific stuff, and some technical debt, etc. It is really hard to understand to understand the high-level flow, and how one small change can impact the global behavior.
+Thus, it will take very long to go to the next level of reliability and to add features like selective synchronization (aka "I want to synchronize this directory but not this one").
 This document explain how I will do it if I could start again.
 I hope it will be useful someday, and in the mean time, comments about it are welcomed.

 ## Limits of the current model